ibm-cloud-docs/cloud-object-storage/firewall.md

 {: tip}

 If no rules are applicable to a particular resource, access is determined by IAM policies and the presence of a legacy bucket firewall.
 {: important}

+Context-based restrictions only applies its rules at the bucket level and not to specific objects or folders.
+{: important}

 An account is limited in the [number of rules and network zones that can be supported](/docs/account?topic=account-known-issues#context-based-restrictions-limits).